azh5899/My-First-Git-Repo/README.md

 # My-First-Git-Repo
-This is the first time I am learning Git.
+This is the first time I am learning Git